aws-samples/iam-identity-center-team/docs/docs/deployment/configuration/cognito_machine_auth.md

 > Ensure that the named profile for the **TEAM Deployment account** has sufficient permissions before executing the **api-machine-auth.sh** script
 {: .important}

-Execute the following command in the root directory to deploy the script
+Execute the following command in the root directory:

 ```sh
 cd deployment